slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

   rx_pin: REPLACEME
   baud_rate: 115200 # 9600 -> 500k
 ```
-> *TMC2209 will auto-detect baud rates from 9600 to 500k with an internal oscillator.
-An external oscillator is needed for baud rates higher than 500k.*
+> *TMC2209 will auto-detect baud rates from 9600 to 500k with the internal clock/oscillator.
+An external clock/oscillator is needed for baud rates higher than 500k.*
 ---

 Base configuration that facilitates fundamental interaction with the driver like serial communication, event handling and basic configuration, for a generic setup with ESPHome.